Many people feel inspired to pursue creative projects, even multiple ones at the same time. One potential downside is physical and emotional burnout.

 Cheryl Richardson coaches and writes about taking care of ourselves, to be more alive and creative.

-One of her programs: The Art of Extreme Self-Care: On Demand Course.
+A description of one of her programs The Art of Extreme Self-Care: On Demand Course noted:

 Extreme Self-Care generally involves: